anoma/namada-docs/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 by validators for specific events.
 That is, changes to `/eth_msgs` happen in block `n` in a deterministic manner based on the votes included in the block proposal for block `n`.
-Depending on the underlying Tendermint version, these votes will either be included as vote extensions or as protocol transactions.
+Depending on the underlying CometBFT version, these votes will either be included as vote extensions or as protocol transactions.